Nayrbnat/rag-fact-sheets-4/docs/scrape_updated.md

 ### Design Principles

-**Why Selenium over requests?** The UNFCCC site uses dynamic JavaScript tables.
-Simple HTTP requests miss the actual content.
+**Selenium over requests:** The UNFCCC site uses dynamic JavaScript tables that simple HTTP requests cannot access.

-**Why download immediately?** Documents sometimes disappear from government websites.
-We cache them when we find them.
+**Immediate downloads:** Documents sometimes disappear from government websites, so we cache them when discovered.

-**Why only PDF/DOC/DOCX?** These are the only formats we can reliably process downstream.
-Other formats get logged but skipped.
+**PDF/DOC/DOCX only:** These are the only formats reliably processable downstream.
+Other formats are logged but skipped.

 ---